k4iru/sass-ai/README.md

 * on new user creation. validate they have valid api key or only let user use limited features.
 * email validation, free trial etc
 * add api key confirmation when entered
+* error message on invalid login
+* on login not redirecting to /chat

 ## Tests
 * Implement some test classes